Carnegie Mellon University School of Computer Science

 FAQ: Archival Backup Service

-Which files are protected by this service?
 In Windows operating systems, any lettered (mounted, formatted and accessible) drive, can be protected.
 On Unix based systems, only /usrN/ (where N is a number) are protected by default.
 Other partitions may not be protected.
 Visit our Archival Backup Service page for more information.

-Is there a limit on the amount of data that can be protected?
 Currently, there is no limit of data per person.
 TiBS does have a 5 TB (terabyte) partition limit.

 Feature